 FDSys - Includes recent Congressional bills, hearings, reports, public laws, and the Congressional Record.

-Thomas - Maintained by the Library of Congress, includes bill text from the 101st Congress and bill status from 1973.
+Congress.gov - Maintained by the Library of Congress, includes bill text from the 101st Congress.
 Also includes some access to the Congressional Record

 U.S. Congressional Serial Set, 1817-1980 - Contains all publications from the 15th through the 96th Congresses